mellotanica/rofi-hyprland-keybinds-cheatsheet/README.md

 - **Hyprland**: You must have Hyprland installed and properly configured on your system.
 - **Rofi**: This script utilizes Rofi to display the keybindings menu.
 Ensure Rofi is installed before using this script.
+- **Python3**: Most distros will already have this requirement satisfied, the script only uses standard library modules.

 ## Installation